dev-sushi/docs/docs/main.md

 ## The idea

+Sushi is a FFI that works with _any_ language.

 In future, we want sushi to work really **from any language, to any language**.
 To achieve this, we want to have sushi being executed as a app when using other languages than python.
 So, for example, if we want to get C++ function in rust, to call the function (inside rust), the output file for sushi would look like this:

 ```rust